Dr. Lisa Willner is a life-long Democrat who has dedicated her career to helping others.

 Lisa is a graduate of Yale University and received her PhD in Clinical Psychology from the California School of Professional Psychology.

-Lisa and her husband John Scruton have lived in the 35th House District for 24 years where together they raised their two children, Ben and Eliza.
-They are members of First Unitarian Church, where Lisa formerly served as Director of Religious Education.
+Lisa and her husband John Scruton have lived in the 35th House District since 1995 where they raised their two children, Ben and Eliza.
+Their household now includes their two rescue dogs, Ozzie and Walter.
+Lisa and John are members of First Unitarian Church, where Lisa formerly served as Director of Religious Education.

-Lisa is a strong advocate for mental health issues and serves as the Executive Director of the Kentucky Psychology Association.
+Lisa is a strong advocate for mental health issues and until recently served as the Executive Director of the Kentucky Psychology Association.
 Lisa also taught in the Psychology Department at Bellarmine University for nearly 20 years.